-There are currently (as of January 2018) a total of 42 routes in Panther Gorge; 33 new routes have been added on Marcy and Haystack during the last few years including 6 ice climbing routes.
-Rock climbing routes range from 5.3 to 10a YDS with most falling between 5.7 and 5.9.
-Ice routes range between NEI2 and NEI5- with the majority of climbed routes in the 3-4 range.
+Though the lowest hanging fruit in the Gorge has been done, route development is ongoing.
+There are currently 71 routes as of July 4, 2020 including 19 ice climbing routes.
+Rock climbing routes vary from 5.3 to .11d YDS with most falling between 5.7 and 5.9.
+Ice routes range between NEI2 and NEI5/M5 with the majority of climbed routes in the WI3-4 range.

 From the Garden Trailhead in Keene Valley, follow the Phelps Trail past Johns Brook Lodge and Slant Rock to the State Range Trail junction (7.8 miles).
 Begin bushwhacking a few hundred feet beyond the junction at the top of the pass where the Phelps Trail veers right.
 Ski mountaineers may wish to approach from the Adirondack Loj via the Van Hoevenberg trail before descending the Phelps Trail to the col. In either case descend south from the Marcy/Haystack col and stay to the right and above the drainage to avoid extensive talus and ledges.